 All UB students have the opportunity to indicate their interest in obtaining group mentoring from the Scholars.

-The circles are open to ALL students, regardless of field/program/major.
+The circles are open to ALL students, regardless of field, program and major.
 You need not be in a Scholar’s specific field to apply to join that Scholar’s circle.
 The time required to participate in these occasional gatherings will be readily managed in conjunction with students' other demands.

-Applying is straightforward; merely indicate your preferred mentor, answer a few questions, and share a brief statement, if you choose, about yourself so Scholars can learn more about you.
+Applying is straightforward; indicate your preferred mentor, answer a few questions and share a brief statement, if you choose, about yourself so the scholars can learn more about you.